Kimmo Virtanen

 Thing or two about me

-I have been interested in technology and computers since young age, it probably all started when I was four years old and got my first console NES.
-Interest in games was pretty natural way to me get interested in computers, technology and hacking.
-My first game that I hacked was Halo for PC, and while the hack itself was nothing spectacular (changing values in a hex editor to change values to enable content or change ammo type), I think it was my “woah” moment .
+I have been interested in technology and computers since young age, it probably all started when I was four years old and got my first console, NES.
+Interest in games was pretty natural way to me get interested in computers and overall technology.
+My first game that I hacked was Halo for PC, and while the “hack” was nothing spectacular (changing values in a hex editor to change values to enable content or change ammo type), I think that was my “woah, this is possible?” moment.

-Cyber security has a lot of similar feeling like in a tower defense game; you build defenses and hope to stop the attackers, but you need to keep up developing your tech/knowledge and update existing infrastructure while implementing new tactics and adjusting to different forms of attacks constantly.
+Cyber security has a similar feeling like in a tower defense game; you build your defenses and hope to stop the attackers from reaching your core.
+You need to keep up developing your tech & knowledge and update existing infrastructure while implementing new tactics and adjusting to different forms of attacks constantly.

 I am also interested in digital privacy and advocate/support honest and secure FOSS applications.
 I attend and volunteer in local community events regularly like OWASP London, Bsides London and smaller events like Beacon.
-If you need a help organizing, building/planning the event or volunteers on the actual day of the event, please do not hesitate to contact me!
+If you need a help organising, building/planning the event or volunteers on the actual day of the event, please do not hesitate to contact me

 Skills & My Experience